MethodicalAcceleratorDesign/MAD-NG.py/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See [`CONTRIBUTING.md`](docs/source/contributing.md) or the [Contributing Guide](https://pymadng.readthedocs.io/en/latest/contributing.html) in the docs.
+See [the contributing guide](docs/source/contributing.md) or the [Contributing Guide](https://pymadng.readthedocs.io/en/latest/contributing.html) in the docs.

 Bug reports, feature requests, and pull requests are encouraged.